 9 clocks up to 3000 kg hang in the tower.
 Every hour, the clocks sounds and there is a special melody at 12 o’clock and 6 o’clock.

-Of course, the town hall also serves as a city hall.
+Of course, Stadshuset also serves as a city hall.
 Both the city council and the college are in the building.
 In the council hall, the city council meets every three weeks.
 As you can expect from Sweden, there are equal numbers of men and women.
-Look up too because the ceiling is quite impressive, unlike the rest of the pretty sober room.
+Look up here because the ceiling is quite impressive, unlike the rest of the pretty sober room.

 Courtyard and Gardens

-In the inner courtyard it is often a bustle of people and movement.
+The inner courtyard Borgargården is often a bustle of people and movement.
 On Saturday you will see a lot of wedding couples and bridesmaids at the inner courtyard of the town hall.
 Even those who do not live in Stockholm can marry here.
 There is also a garden on the waterfront.

 The courtyard and garden can be visited free of charge.
 A tour of the building costs 110 SEK for adults.
 Students pay 90 SEK and children can join for 50 SEK (prices 2018).
 Count on an hour for the tour.